NRRA’s COVID-19 Support for Municipal Members

 please notify NHDES of the needed changes via email sent to email@example.com.
 NHDES will place the notice in the facility record.
 No additional action is required on your part to update NHDES.

 Effective immediately, NRRA’s office will be closed to visitors and only be accessible by NRRA staff.
-If you need to come to the office for any reason, such as to pick up a New Hampshire the Beautiful sign, you will be asked to wait outside, and a staff member will bring what you need to you.
+If you need to come to the office for any reason, such as to pick up a New Hampshire the Beautiful sign, you will be asked to wait outside.
+Please contact us in advance to arrange a pickup.

-Until we are otherwise mandated, someone will always be in our office to assist you in person.
-However, we are taking precautions to keep our staff safe and healthy so many staff members will be alternately working at home.
+We are taking precautions to keep our staff safe and healthy so staff members will be alternately working at home.
 Rest assured, regardless of if our staff is in the office or working remotely, they can continue to assist you effectively and efficiently.
 If you call the office and receive our voice mail system during regular business hours, there will always be instructions for reaching a “live person”.
-If you need a release number or wish to book a load/pick up, we encourage you to send your requests to email@example.com this email is regularly monitored.
+If you need a release number or wish to book a load/pick up, we encourage you to send your requests to firstname.lastname@example.org.
+This email is regularly monitored.